ts756632/8_Week_SQL_Challenge/Digital Analysis.md

 **Why I use these functions?**

  -  Use WHERE clause to filter data with Page View and Add to Cart event (event_type IN (1,2)) as a subquery
- -  Use the JOIN function to combine "events" and "page_hierarchy" tables and find out what do customers do on each product category.
+ -  Use the JOIN function to combine "events" and "page_hierarchy" tables and map page_id to product_category.
- -  With the conditional statement AND, we can filter data before the join occurs. <br> We are interested in the data which product_category IS NOT NULL.
+ -  With the conditional statement AND, we can filter data before the join occurs. <br> We are interested in the data which product_category IS NOT NULL only.
- -  Use the SUM function and CASE WHEN statement to calculate the number of views and cart adds for each product category (GROUP BY product_category).
+ -  Use the GROUP BY, SUM functions and CASE WHEN statement to calculate the number of views and cart adds for each product category (outer query).

 **Answer:**